AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/reports-web-editor.md

     ![](images/add-custom-metadata.png){width="600" align="left"}

-1. Specify a specific metadata path and an appropriate title for the same which you wnat to add in the columns of metadata report.
-For example a custom metada with the title languange and a specific path is added.
+1. Specify a specific metadata path and an appropriate title for the same which you want to add in the columns of metadata report.
+For example a custom metada with the title language and a specific path is added.

     ![](images/added-custom-field.png){width="600" align="left"}